Skip to content

 Baxie evolves in public.
 Every shipped pattern becomes consulting proof.

-The growth motion is the proof motion.
+Growth motion is the proof motion.
 Architecture posts, worktree screenshots, shipping receipts, and demo clips ship on LinkedIn on a fixed cadence.
-The receipts compound across three audiences at once: GCs who see the product is alive, operators and founders who want the playbook, and engineers who recognize the architecture.
+Receipts compound across three audiences at once: GCs who see the product is alive, operators who want the playbook, engineers who recognize the architecture.

 Worktrees, not slides

-When Edwin posts about multi-agent orchestration, he posts the diff.
-When he posts about multi-model routing, he posts the cost graph.
+Post about multi-agent orchestration, post the diff.
+Post about multi-model routing, post the cost graph.
 The work is the pitch.
-Marketing voice gets in the way.

 Manifesto over features

 Closed-loop systems with humans in them.
 Augmentation, not replacement.
 AI-native architecture, not bolted-on.
-The stakes frame why the build matters.
+The stakes frame the build.
 The build proves the stakes are real.

 Production receipts, not vibes

 No toy demos.
 No prompt screenshots without context.
-The build-in-public surface is constrained to what's already running in app.baxiehq.com against real beta data.
-The credibility transfers because the patterns are the same ones consulting deploys.
+Build-in-public stays constrained to what's running in app.baxiehq.com against real beta data.
+Credibility transfers because the patterns are the same ones consulting deploys.

 You're hiring someone who ships AI under their own name every week.

 Most AI consultants pitch frameworks.
-A subset of them ship demos.
-Almost none of them maintain a production multi-tenant SaaS that exercises the same patterns they're selling.
+A subset ship demos.
+Almost none maintain a production multi-tenant SaaS that exercises the same patterns they sell.
 That gap is what Applied AI means: shipped in production, not theorized in a slide.
-Baxie closes it.
-The fractional retainer, the scoped build, and the AI-Native Org Audit aren't theoretical exercises.
-They're the patterns Baxie deploys, transposed onto your stack and your team.
+The fractional retainer, scoped build, and AI-Native Org Audit are the patterns Baxie deploys, transposed onto your stack and team.

 Production pattern transfer

-Multi-agent orchestration, multi-model routing, vision pipelines, and closed-loop learning are not slides.
-They're code paths Edwin maintains in his own codebase.
-The transfer to a client engagement is mechanical, not aspirational.
+Multi-agent orchestration, multi-model routing, vision pipelines, closed-loop learning are code paths Edwin maintains in his own codebase.
+Transfer to a client engagement is mechanical, not aspirational.

 Director altitude with implementer credibility

-Baxie also exercises the org-design questions: where does the human stay in the loop, what work absorbs into the agent, how do evals and observability earn budget.
+Baxie exercises the org-design questions too: where the human stays in the loop, what absorbs into the agent, how evals and observability earn budget.
 The fractional retainer is the same conversation, scaled to your team.

 Public accountability

 If a pattern Edwin ships in Baxie doesn't work, the LinkedIn audience sees it that week.
-The pressure to ship reliable, evaluable, production-grade AI is structural, not promised in a sales call.
+Pressure to ship reliable, evaluable, production AI is structural, not a sales-call promise.

 Ready to talk?